North Carolina Possession of Stolen Property Defense

 Call Aden Wilkie of Wilkie Law Firm for Top Jacksonville Theft Defense

 At The Wilkie Law Firm, we proudly serve clients in Jacksonville, NC and the surrounding areas.
 We are passionate about providing the best possible criminal defense and protecting our clients’ futures in every case we take on.
-To speak will a skilled Jacksonville criminal defense attorney today, call Aden Wilkie at 910-333-9626 to request a free consultation to learn more about how he can assist you in defending against your theft charges or convictions.
+To speak will a skilled Jacksonville criminal defense attorney today, call Aden Wilkie at 910-333-9626 to request a consultation to learn more about how he can assist you in defending against your theft charges or convictions.